Acceda a la base de datos First Foods® en Solid Starts App.

 Cada bebé se desarrolla a su propio ritmo, y las sugerencias que ofrecemos sobre cómo cortar o preparar determinados alimentos son generalizaciones para una amplia audiencia.

 Yes.
-Finned fish are classified as a Global Priority Allergen by the World Health Organization.
-Tuna is among the most common finned fish allergies, along with cod, halibut, and salmon.
-It’s estimated that only 0.2% of people are allergic to finned fish worldwide, and the prevalence of fish allergies in children, while variable, is even less than in adults.
-About 40% percent of people with finned fish allergies don’t experience their first allergic reaction until adulthood.
-Unfortunately, most individuals who are allergic to finned fish do not outgrow the allergy.
+Fish are classified as a common allergen, and tuna is among the most common fish allergies, along with cod, halibut, and salmon.
+It’s estimated that only 0.2% of people are allergic to fish worldwide, and the prevalence of fish allergies in children, while variable, is even less than in adults.
+About 40% of people with fish allergies don’t experience their first allergic reaction until adulthood.
+Unfortunately, most individuals who are allergic to fish do not outgrow the allergy.

 Nuestro equipo